|

 The first

-in St. Charles County.
+spots in St. Charles County.
 The temperature cooperated so hopes were high.
-While

-walking along the base of a bluff and feeling very discouraged at not having
+While walking along the base of a bluff and feeling very discouraged at

 January 27, 2008